robertmartin8/PyPortfolioOpt/README.md

 - Extensive practical tests, which use real-life data.
 - Easy to combine with your own proprietary strategies and models.
 - Robust to missing data, and price-series of different lengths (e.g FB data only goes back to 2012, whereas AAPL data goes back to 1980).

-*Disclaimer: nothing about this project constitues investment advice, and the author bears no responsibiltiy for your subsequent investment decisions.
-Please refer to the [license](https://github.com/robertmartin8/PyPortfolioOpt/blob/master/LICENSE.txt) for more information.*

 ## An overview of classical portfolio optimisation methods